Atifalin/GhantaPL/README.md

 A mobile app for conducting FIFA player auctions with friends.
 Built with React Native, Expo, and Supabase.

+## Documentation
+- For a comprehensive guide on how to use the app, check out our [User Guide](docs/USER_GUIDE.md)
+- For technical documentation, continue reading below

 ## Features

 ### Auction System